Nuclear Methanol and Gasoline.

 simpler than fully recycled FTS, but the product is just methanol.
 Several

-that apparently has useful yield at room temperature, but it starts with
+one that apparently has useful yield at room temperature, but it starts

 an expensive hydrosilane precursor.
 There will be no shortage of cheap

-methanol from coal, methane, or biomass for at least the next 25 years.
+methanol from coal and methane for at least the next 25 years, so “green” methanol

-Another (and bigger) problem is that Martin plans to power their plant
+Another (and bigger) problem is that Martin plans to power the plant

 using a huge nuclear reactor – four times larger than most that have